Jaimilit/CrossFit-Signup/README.md

 My Bookings Page - Where an authenticated user can view all their bookings:
 ![my bookings](./static/assets/features/my-bookings-page.png)

-Booking Successful - Where a user can be informed that their booking was successful:
+Booking Successful - Where a user is informed that their booking was successful:
 ![booking successful](./static/assets/features/booking-successful-page.png)

 Booking Aleady Made Page - Where a user is informed if they previously made their chosen booking: